 - Pre-emptive counsel and regulatory compliance from the start – Aside from dealing with any audits, investigations, and formal enforcement actions as soon as they arise, providers involved in any facet of prescribing or supplying medications should pre-emptively seek legal counsel to ensure their processes, procedures, arrangements, business structure, and billing practices comply with all applicable regulations.
 Regulatory compliance is not an easy task given the numerous laws and prohibitions placed on the health care industry, but it is a vital step to ensuring you do not violate the law, face undue scrutiny, or become subject to an investigation that poses the threat of devastating penalties and consequences.
 Our legal team has extensive experience counseling health care clients throughout the country on a proactive basis and providing the comprehensive support needed to ensure sound and compliant practices.

 Strategic Representation for Any Health Care Fraud Matter

-Hendershot, Cannon & Hisey, P.C. has cultivated a reputation as one of the nation’s leading medical and health law firms, and has successfully represented a diverse clientele of practitioners and providers throughout Texas and the U.S. in a range of health care fraud matters, including those involving prescription drug fraud.
+Hendershot, Cowart & Hisey, P.C. has cultivated a reputation as one of the nation’s leading medical and health law firms, and has successfully represented a diverse clientele of practitioners and providers throughout Texas and the U.S. in a range of health care fraud matters, including those involving prescription drug fraud.
 Our depth of experience allows us to strategically counsel and represent clients at all phases of audits or investigations, even before allegations arise.

 If you wish to discuss any pressing matter and learn how we can help you take action immediately, or would like to learn more about ensuring regulatory compliance on a proactive basis, do not hesitate to call our legal team – we’re standing by to help.
 Call (713) 909-7323 or contact us online to get started.